Curious about Pinterest advertising costs?

 Marketers tend to use social media platforms for the top of the funnel.
-They mostly focus on creating brand awareness and sparking curiosity.
+They mostly focus on creating brand awareness and sparking curiosity (for more information on brand awareness and engagement visit NGP Integrated Marketing Communications).
 They link their ads to a landing page which does all the bottom of the funnel work for them.

 The process becomes convoluted when you add in things like email list sign-ups, product description pages, and marketing calls.

 Fortunately, you can simplify it with a few easy changes.
 Pinterest can create awareness, build purchase intention, and make sales.